2025 BWF season

-The Sudirman Cup is a team event.
+The Sudirman Cup was a team event.
 The others – Super 1000, Super 750, Super 500, Super 300, Super 100, International Challenge, International Series, and Future Series are all individual tournaments.
 The higher the level of tournament, the larger the prize money and the more ranking points available.

 The 2025 BWF season calendar comprises these six levels of BWF tournaments.

 Schedule

 This is the complete schedule of events on the 2025 calendar, with the champions and runners-up documented.